AngleProtocol/angle-docs/faq.md

 Angle is a 3-sided platform that relies on 3 different types of agents to make the protocol work.
 When launching a new stablecoin, it is important to make sure that different stakeholders arrive in the right order.

-To bootstrap each stablecoin, SLPs will be the first allowed to come in, then both HAs and users will be able to get in at the same time.
-This is a way to make sure that stablecoins will start by being over-collateralized.

-To grow demand for newly launched stablecoins, governance will try to offer staking contracts for stable holders to get governance tokens.
-This aims to give users even more incentives to interact with the protocol, which will in turn encourage LPs to also interact with the protocol.
+To grow demand for newly launched stablecoins, governance can offer staking contracts for stable holders to get governance tokens.
+This aims to give users even more incentives to interact with the protocol, which in turn encourages LPs to also interact with the protocol.

-## What collateral types will be accepted by Angle?
+## What collateral are accepted by Angle?

-The idea at first is to be kind of conservative and only accept few but carefully chosen collateral types.
+The idea is to start by being conservative and only accepting a few, but carefully chosen, collaterals.
+At launch, agEUR will be backed by USDC and DAI.
+Next, wETH will be accepted as collateral as well.

-The plan for the moment is to have:

-- Angle's stable EUR \(agEUR\) backed by USDC and DAI.
-- Angle's stable USD \(agUSD\) backed by USDC, DAI, wETH and wBTC when launched.

-USDT and other USD stablecoins may also be accepted collateral types for both stablecoins.

-Governance will be able to whitelist new collateral types.
+Governance is the entity able to whitelist new collateral types.

 ## Why are Angle's stablecoins stable?